 - 1 clove garlic minced

-- 1 tbsp butter or dairy free butter
+- 1 tablespoon butter or dairy free butter

 - 14 oz 375g sheet puff pastry

-- 3 tbsp milk or dairy free milk
+- 3 tablespoon milk or dairy free milk

 - Thyme sprigs